Limited X-Ray Machine Operator: Job Description and Requirements

 Limited x-ray machine operators must have excellent communication skills in order to elicit patient data and explain radiologic procedures.
 They must be mentally prepared to work with critically ill patients and trustworthy enough to maintain patient privacy.
 Limited x-ray machine operators also must be proficient at record keeping.

 As the American population ages, creating demand for medical services, limited x-ray machine operators and other radiology technicians should experience faster than average job growth of 21% between 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
 The American Society of Radiologic Technologists reports that the estimated salary an entry-level radiographer may expect was about $44,500 in 2010.
 Additionally, the BLS notes an annual median wage of $54,620 for radiologic technologists in 2012.

 Alternate Career Options

-Education programs range from a year-long certificate program to a bachelor's degree in radiation therapy, for these therapists who administer radiation in the treatment of diseases including cancer.
-Positions in this field were expected to grow at a much faster than average pace of 24%, from 2012-2022, according to the BLS.
+These therapists administer radiation in the treatment of diseases including cancer.
+Education programs range from a year-long certificate program to a bachelor's degree in radiation therapy.
+Positions in this field were expected to grow at a much faster than average pace of 24% from 2012-2022, according to the BLS.
 In 2012, radiation therapists earned a median salary of $77,560 per year, notes the BLS.

 Nuclear Medicine Technologist

 After earning at least an associate's degree in nuclear medicine, these professionals use a scanner for imaging various parts of the human body after administering radioactive drugs to the patients.
-They could expect faster than average employment growth of 20%, through 2022, and the BLS reported an annual median wage of $70,180 in 2012.
+They could expect faster than average employment growth of 20% from 2012-2022, and the BLS reported an annual median wage of $70,180 in 2012.